 Aamir Khan and Mamik Singh were the perfect brothers, who may fight with each other at times, but will always fight for each other.
 Acting as each other’s best friend and support center, they were loyal brothers indeed.
 And the song, ‘rooth ke humse kabhi’, is perhaps one of the most beautiful description of a sibling relationship.

-These movies prove that your siblings are not only your first partner in crime but also a friend for life!
+These brother and sister movies prove that your siblings are not only your first partner in crime but also a friend for life!